 The result of such action will be such an event:

-Obviously, such an event may trigger some communication flow to the customer.
-We may also create special early communication working as an alert about expiring points run beforehand.
+We can also create special early communication working as an alert about expiring points run beforehand.
 For example, we can send a campaign which alerts users about expiring points and special offers for which we can spend those points.
 It might be a great opportunity to boost the number of transactions and have an influence on the spending points level.